 Even in guys with an average of four years training behind them, sets of 20-25 reps work almost as well as sets of 8-12 reps per set for triggering muscle growth .

-Heavy weights… medium weights… light weights… all can be used successfully to gain muscle.
+Heavy weights… medium weights… light weights… all can be used successfully to get back in shape after 40.

 Don’t Stop Moving

+Nagging joint pain and injuries can make getting in shape after 40 a lot more difficult than it was at 20 or even 30.
 The standard approach to dealing with an injury is to rest it.
-But with some injuries at least, it seems that you’re better off keeping moving.
+But, with some injuries at least, it seems that you’re better off keeping moving.

 Specifically, a form of resistance exercise known as eccentric training has been shown to work extremely well for the treatment of tendon pain in both the elbow and Achilles tendon.
 In some cases, it works better than surgery.